Clawworks-DawnMC/Docs-Public/Bloom/getting-started.md

 - smelting items
 - staying active online over time

-Your server can change the exact payout values, categories, and limits.
+The server can change the exact payout values, categories, and limits.

 ## What you do not need to do